Digital designers are widely using the neon effect to engage users and convey the mood.

 Select the semitransparent rectangle that we’ve put over the brick wall in the very beginning.
 Add a new fill layer to it and change its type to radial gradient.

-Position and reduce the size of the gradient so that it only surrounds the game controller.
+Position and reduce the gradient size so that it only surrounds the game controller.
 Select the center color point and set the color to #F923BC with 15% opacity.
-For the border-color point, use the color #000000 with 40% opacity.
+For the border color point, use #000000 with 40% opacity.

 Similarly, create the third fill layer with a radial gradient so that it will appear around the text.
 For the central color point, I used color #0E2839 with 30% opacity.
 The border point I set to #000000 and 40% opacity.